DreMan360/Minecraft-IP-Finder/README.md

 # Minecraft-IP-Finder
-A discord bot that can find Minecraft server IPs
+A Discord bot that can find Minecraft server IPs

 # Install requirements
 Clone the repo, CD into the directory, and run `pip install -r requirements.txt`